 If you can’t make a game see if the club lets you sell back seats.
 It varies from club to club, but if they do it you’ll only get the money if they manage to sell it.
 Sold out matches are your best bet.

-A membership might give you advance booking, essential for popular games so you can avoid touts.
-Check too for aa discount in the club shop or even a match day discount.
+A club membership should give you advance booking, essential for popular games so you can avoid touts.
+Check too for a discount in the club shop, free online match programmes or even a match day discount.

 The Premier League has a cap of £30 on away games, making it a much cheaper option than most home games.
-Sadly in other leagues there isn’t the cap.
+Sadly there isn’t a cap in other leagues.

 Palace used to do a ‘Kids for a quid’ day, and many clubs around the country do something similar.
-If you’ve a family it cuts the cost dramatically.
+If you’ve got a family this cuts the cost dramatically.

 If you’re going by train, book your ticket as soon as you know a match isn’t going to be moved for TV.
 The broadcasters normally announce the fixture changes a couple of months in advance so you should be able to pick up advance fairs.

 According to the BBC report, Premier League programmes are usually £3.50, while Championship, League One and League two clubs tend to charge £3.
 With so much information online you rarely get anything new in a programme.
 But you do in a fanzine.
-Palace have a great fan-produced magazine called Five Year Plan.
-It’s only £1.50 and often more entertaining than the same old content from official programmes.
+Palace has a great fan-produced magazine called Five Year Plan.
+It’s only £2 and often more entertaining than the same old content from official programmes.
 There are hundreds out there, whatever your team.
-Just keep a look out at the turnstiles before going in.
+Just keep a lookout at the turnstiles before going in.